30 Oct Being Well Podcast: Relating to Trauma with Dr. James Gordon

 If you’d like to listen to part one, just follow this link.

-Dr. Gordon is founder and executive director of the nonprofit Center for Mind-Body Medicine.
+Dr. James Gordon is founder and executive director of the nonprofit Center for Mind-Body Medicine.
 For more than 25 years, he has led teams from the Center to relieve population-wide psychological trauma: during and after wars in the Balkans and Middle East; after climate related disasters in Louisiana, Texas, California, Puerto Rico, Haiti, and California; in communities affected by school shootings; and with active duty U.S. military and veterans and their families.

 His latest book, The Transformation: Discovering Wholeness and Healing After Trauma, guides us step by step in a comprehensive evidence-based program to reverse the psychological and biological damage that trauma causes – bringing together the latest scientific research, 50 years of clinical experience, timeless wisdom, and inspiring stories.